jcblemai/haiti-mass-ocv-campaign/README.md

     - Investigate starting parameters ro improve artinonite, especially reporting ?
 Javier says 97% is fine, better calibrated than anything
   - Make use of CDC case definiation information
   - *Get better Ouest by calibrating*
+  - BUG: in the pomp object used for calibration, covar is not defined at most time step.
+Is it a bug or is it interpolated ?
+  - Why West has no vaccination in graph?
+  - I have a new west calibration on echopc 16, use it